-When we talk about Sports Sponsorship Programs and sponsorship rights (and particularly sponsorship activations), we often encounter doubts and a bit of confusion.
+When we talk about Sports Sponsorship Programs and sponsorship rights (and particularly activation of sponsorship), we often encounter doubts and a bit of confusion.
 What is the difference between sponsorship rights and sponsorship activation?
 Are they not the same thing?

 Let’s try to clarify and explain, in a simple way, how not only they are not the same thing, but how one requires the other in order to exist.

-Let’s start from the beginning: when someone, for example a company, signs a sponsorship agreement with a team, an event or a testimonial, they acquire the rights to use and exploit the image of the team.
+Let’s start from the beginning: when someone, for example a company, signs a sponsorship agreement with a team, an event or a testimonial, they acquire the rights to use and exploit the image of the team (sponsorship rights).
 What does that mean?
 It means that the company can use the name, fame and image of the sponsored subject for its marketing and communication activities.

 A basic example: my company would like to become a sponsor of a MotoGP team.
 I can invest a certain budget for the project and I negotiate with the team, through a contract, what marketing rights I can get with that budget.
 Marketing rights usually vary according to the budget invested, but in general we can say that, for example, the sponsor can acquire these opportunities: